Oran: Culture

 The folk music Raï ("opinion" in Arabic), had its beginnings in Oran.
 This genre of music was formulated by shepherds in the 1930s through Arab and European influences.
 This music was surrounded by controversy due to women's key role in public performances of the music, as well as the hedonistic lyrics about love and alcohol.
 This led to strict governmental control in the area which led to arrests, injuries, and assassinations.
 Many notable Raï musicians (including Cheb Hasni, Cheb Khaled, and Rachid Taha) hail from Oran.
 The violinist Akim el Sikameya was also born in Oran.
 One of Oran's most famous emigrants is Yves Saint Laurent.

 Cuisine

-The traditional Algerian lemon sorbet creponne originated in Oran.
+Créponné, a traditional Algerian lemon sorbet, originated in Oran.
+The French Algerian pastry oranais also originated here.